claby2/graphw/docs/layouts.md

 ## Circular Layout

-Position nodes in a circle
+Position nodes in a circle.

 ***Additional methods and properties***